adamchainz/django-mysql/docs/queryset_extensions.rst

         checked against after each chunk with
         :func:`~django_mysql.status.GlobalStatus.wait_until_load_low`.

-        When set to ``None``, it lets
+        When set to ``None``, the default,
-        :class:`~django_mysql.status.GlobalStatus` use its default of
+        :class:`~django_mysql.status.GlobalStatus` will use its default of
-        ``'Threads_running': 5}``.
-Set to an empty dict to disable status checking (not really recommended, it doesn't add much overhead and can will probably save your butt one day).
+        ``{"Threads_running": 10}``.
+Set to an empty dict to disable status checking - but this is not really recommended, as it can save you from locking up your site with an overly aggressive migration.

+        Using ``Threads_running`` is the most recommended variable to check against, and is copeid from the default behaviour of ``pt-online-schema-change``.
+The default value of 10 threads is deliberately conservative to avoid locking small database servers.
+        You should tweak it up based upon the live activity of your server - check the running thread count during normal traffic and add some overhead.

     .. attribute:: pk_range=None